After all the years of single parenting, my job is nearly done.

 Saw Wolf Alice at Hammersmith too – exceptionally good and a band to watch closely:-

-Then, some food for the soul – the beautiful Orchid Exhibition at Kew Gardens – exquisite:-
+Then, some food for the soul – I went with a friend to see the beautiful Orchid Exhibition at Kew Gardens – exquisite:-